nzbenji/shopping-site/README.md

 # Shopping site
 This full stack shopping site allows users to register, signin, add and remove items to their cart.
-This project is built with React and Semantic UI on the front end and Node / Express, MongoDB on the backend.
+This project is currently under developement and being built with React and Semantic UI on the front end and Node / Express, MongoDB on the backend.

 ## Technologies:
 * React